 The Duke of Edinburgh Award helps young people develop into well rounded and responsible individuals, and according to a recent survey it is regarded by many of the major employers in the United Kingdom as the most important activity that takes place in schools.

 At Oasis Academy Immingham we encourage students to participate in the scheme, and currently run the Bronze award from Year 9 upwards.

 The Award consists of 4 units over at total of 6 months:

 To successfully achieve their Bronze Award, students need to complete the 4 sections over the agreed timeframe.

-- Volunteering- pupils offer service to individuals or the community.
+- Volunteering - Students offer service to individuals or the community.
 This can range from teaching primary pupils to read, visiting the elderly, clearing footpaths to recycling within the School.

 - Physical Recreation - Encourages participation/improvement in physical activity.

-To ensure that students are correctly prepared for the 2 day assessed expedition, students have to attend regular training at the Academy (see useful information section for the timetable) and a practice expedition.
+To ensure that students are correctly prepared for the 2 day assessed expedition, students have to attend regular training at the Academy (Miss Dibdin has information) and a practice expedition.